Why this economic cycle is different

 So far, they have not announced recession.

-The weakness in second quarter GDP was also distorted by a significant fall in inventories after strong stockpiling in previous quarters.
+The weakness in Q2 2022 GDP was also distorted by a significant fall in inventories after strong stockpiling in previous quarters.
 So, it seems premature to call the end of the cycle based on recent disappointing GDP releases.

 In contrast, the Schroders Output Gap model, which measures the amount of spare capacity in the economy, suggests that the US economic cycle remains in the expansion phase (see chart 2, below).
 This is because the output gap is positive and rising.